May 17, 2019, Comment off

 Obtain an Employer Identification Number

 Your business needs an EIN under any of the following facts – According to the IRS.
+You have staff or employees.

 – Your company is taxed as an LLC, C Corporation, or partnership.